-- 361. Analytical Mechanics This course covers Newtonian mechanics, linear and nonlinear oscillations, calculus of variations, Lagrangian and Hamiltonian dynamics, and motion in noninertial frames of reference.
+- 352. Optics -- Topics covered concern both geometrical and physical optics.
+The approach involves matrix formulation, computer formulation, Fourier analysis as it relates to Fresnel and Frauenhofer diffraction, interference, polarization matrices and holography.
+The relevance of these topics to modern day optical information processing and physical devices is considered.
+Prerequisite: Physics 280.
+Three Credits Spring Semester - 361.
+Analytical Mechanics -- This course covers Newtonian mechanics, linear and nonlinear oscillations, calculus of variations, Lagrangian and Hamiltonian dynamics, and motion in noninertial frames of reference.
 The course builds upon the topics covered in general physics and makes extensive use of the methods learned in Introduction to Mathematical Physics.
 The course acquaints students with mathematical and computer techniques in solving complex problems.
 These more formal methods empower students with skills necessary to make the transition from introductory to advanced physics and engineering.
-Prerequisites: Physics 280, Mathematics 232 and programming competence.
-Four Credits Gonthier Fall Semester - 362.
-States of Matter The prominent states of matter are examined from classical and quantum mechanical points of view.
+Prerequisites: Physics 280 and Mathematics 232.

+362. States of Matter -- The prominent states of matter are examined from classical and quantum mechanical points of view.
 An overview of thermodynamics and statistical mechanics is given.
 Effects of Bose-Einstein and Fermi-Dirac statistics are detailed for gases, liquids and solids.
 Slightly degenerate perfect gases, electrons in metals and Bose-condensation, viewed as a first order phase transition, are discussed.
 Applications are made to such systems as plasmas, semiconductors, white dwarfs, and neutron stars.
 Special emphasis is given to superfluids, superconductors, and the Josephson effect.
 Alternate years.
-Corequisite: Physics 280.
 Prerequisites: Physics 270 and Mathematics 232.
+Physics 280 must accompany or precede this course.

-Four Credits Gonthier Spring Semester, Alternate Years
+Four Credits Spring Semester, Alternate Years

-- 372. Quantum Theory A detailed study of the mathematical and physical foundations of quantum mechanics.
+372. Quantum Theory -- A detailed study of the mathematical and physical foundations of quantum mechanics.
 Topics include the Schroedinger wave equation, one-dimensional potentials, operator methods in quantum mechanics, the Heisenberg representation of operators, the three-dimensional Schroedinger equation, angular momentum, the hydrogen and helium atoms, matrix methods in quantum mechanics, time independent and time dependent perturbation theory, radiation of atoms, and scattering theory.
 Prerequisites: Physics 270, 280 and Mathematics 232.
-Alternate years.

-Four Credits DeYoung Fall Semester, Alternate Years - 380.
-Mathematical Physics and Engineering II This is a continuation of Physics 280, Introduction to Mathematical Methods in Physics and Engineering.
+Four Credits Fall Semester, Alternate Years

+380. Mathematical Physics and Engineering II -- This is a continuation of Physics 280, Introduction to Mathematical Methods in Physics and Engineering.
 Additional mathematical methods, primarily for physics, are considered, including complex analysis, numerical methods, probability and statistics, additional special functions, and more partial differential equations.
 Prerequisite: Physics 280.

-Two Credits Mader Fall Semester
+Two Credits Fall Semester

-- 382. Advanced Laboratory This laboratory builds on the skills learned in Physics 281 and combines experiments from both classical and modern physics.
+- 382. Advanced Laboratory -- This laboratory builds on the skills learned in Physics 281 and combines experiments from both classical and modern physics.
 Extensive use of the computer is made in the analysis of data from experiments.
 Detailed error analysis of each experiment is required.
 In any given semester the selected topics are drawn from experiments such as gamma detection, Millikan oil drop, alpha spectroscopy, accelerator operation, Cavendish, Rutherford scattering, and neutron activation.
 Two hours of lecture and seven hours of laboratory.
 Required for physics majors and may be taken more than once for credit.
 Prerequisites: Physics 270 and 281, and Mathematics 232.

-Two Credits Remillard Fall Semester - 490.
-Research With departmental approval students may engage in independent studies at a level appropriate to their ability and class standing, in order to enhance their understanding of physics.
+Two Credits Fall Semester - 490.
+Research -- With departmental approval students may engage in independent studies at a level appropriate to their ability and class standing, in order to enhance their understanding of physics.
 Students may enroll in each semester.

-One or Two Credits All Faculty Both Semesters
+One or Two Credits Both Semesters

-495. Advanced Studies in Physics - A lecture or seminar in an area of special interest or experience.
+495. Advanced Studies in Physics -- A lecture or seminar in an area of special interest or experience.
 Department chairperson's approval required.

-Three or Four Credits Remillard Spring Semester
+Three or Four Credits Both Semesters